HISTORY OF CODE 3 FOR A CURE

 In September 2008, Abundiz underwent his final systoscopy to check for any more cancerous tumors in his bladder.
 Thankfully, he was declared cured from this second cancer after a 10-year battle that had begun in 1998 with the diagnosis of his first cancer.
 However, due to a prior elevated PSA reading, the doctor performed a needle biopsy of the prostate during the same procedure and it was discovered that he had prostate cancer.
 Thus began yet another fight against the disease for Abundiz.
 Back on June 11, 1999, he had spoken at the Pomona Valley Hospital Medical Center on National Cancer Survivor Day to help unveil the new U.S. postage stamp for prostate cancer awareness.
 Now, 10 years later, he was fighting it himself.

 After doing extensive research and talking with doctors and patients alike, Abundiz made the decision to undergo proton therapy to address the cancer.
-He felt this was the best course of action for himself due to his rare blood factors, in addition to the potential risks involved with surgery.
+He felt this was the best course of action for himself due to his rare blood factors and the potential risks involved with surgery.
 In spring/summer of 2009, he underwent treatment at MD Anderson's Proton Therapy Center in Houston, Texas.
 The Houston Fire Department opened their doors to Abundiz, allowing him to stay at Station 33 while undergoing treatments.
 The camaraderie and brother/sisterhood Abundiz experienced from the Houston Firefighters helped him tremendously in dealing with the emotional and physical effects of treatment.
-While there, Abundiz learned of the Hamilton Brown House project which, once complete, will provide a place to stay for firefighters from around the country who are undergoing cancer treatment in the Houston area.
+While there, Abundiz learned of the Firefighter House project which, once complete, will provide a place to stay for firefighters from around the country who are undergoing cancer treatment in the Houston area.

 Since their storybook wedding, it has been anything but "storybook" for the couple.
 In addition to battling three different cancers, Abundiz has suffered a myriad of other medical calamities, including a herniation caused by his kidney operation, a detached retina (both of which required surgery), and countless trips to the emergency room to address heart related issues.